Central Asian Art Shouldn't Be Reduced to Exotic, Consumable Symbols

-Aziza Sharopova is an art historian and PhD researcher based in Tashkent.
+Aziza Sharopova is an art historian and PhD researcher based in Tashkent; the co-founder of the art recidency ORALIK.
 While her academic foundation lies in Uzbek painting of the 1970s–1980s, her active practice is dedicated to working with young contemporary artists across Uzbekistan and the wider region.

-I joined ODRA’s open call as a guest expert because I see it as an important platform for Central Asian researchers, curators, and art writers to share their perspectives with a wider international audience.
-Today, English-language writing on contemporary art in Central Asia remains relatively limited, and many important local conversations are still not widely accessible.
+I joined ODRA’s open call as a guest expert because I see it as an important platform for researchers, curators, artists, and art writers from Central Asia to share their perspectives with a broader international audience.

-The open call resulted in a series of publications that brought together different perspectives on contemporary art in Central Asia — including an essay by art historian and researcher Alexey Ulko, a text by artist Zulfiya Spowart, who represented Uzbekistan at the Venice Biennale, and a review of the Green Triangle group from Kazakhstan written by Darya Kalembet.
+The open call resulted in a series of publications presenting diverse perspectives on contemporary art in Central Asia, including an essay by art historian and researcher Alexey Ulko, a text by artist Zulfiya Spowart, one of the artists who participated in the Uzbekistan National Pavilion at the Venice Biennale, and a review of the Green Triangle group from Kazakhstan written by Darya Kalembet.

 From Static Heritage to Living Vocabulary